Troubleshoot a Hotspot Connection

 If this didn't help, you can also check with your operator whether you need to manually set your APN settings.

-3. Reboot your Fairphone in Safe Mode and test again.
+Finally, reboot your Fairphone in Safe Mode and test again.
 If that helps, an app you've installed might be causing the issue.

 If after reading the article you need more help, contact our Customer Support.